waybyte/example-i2c/README.md

-# Logicrom SDK - I2C API example
+# Logicrom OpenCPU SDK - I2C API example

 ## How to build